 Registered student parents may enroll their children in Infant/Toddler Care for children ages 6 weeks to 2 years or in Preschool care for children ages 2-5.
 Full-time Infant Care and Preschool are available from 7:00 am - 6:00 pm, five days per week, Monday-Friday.
-A part-time option, for 2-3 days per week from 7:00 am - 6:00 pm, is available for children who are 3 or older and fully potty trained.
+A parttime option, for 2-3 days per week from 7:00 am - 6:00 pm, is available for children who are 3 or older and fully potty trained.
 For specific information and fee payment, parents may contact the Child Development Center at (714) 899-5900.
 Hours: 7:00 am to 6:00 pm, Monday through Friday.
+Services provided by Boys & Girls Clubs of Huntington Valley.